 There are approximately 20 million new STD infections each year, according to the CDC, and almost half of them occur in people between the ages of 15 to 25.
 “It’s also true that many STDs don’t come with symptoms,” warns Dr. Ferguson, “even the ones that can do serious damage to your body.”
 Chlamydia, gonorrhea, HPV, and HIV can all be asymptomatic.
 “Eighty percent of women with chlamydia carry it with no symptoms and they won’t know unless they get tested, says Dr. Klausner.
 “Gonorrhea may also not have symptoms about 50 percent of the time: You can have gonorrhea of the throat or of the rectum—be a carrier—and have no idea,” he says.
-Research suggests that close to 90 percent of those with genital herpes don’t know they have the infection.
+The American Sexual Health Association reports that close to 90 percent of those with genital herpes don’t know they have the infection.
 These statistics show why it’s important to get tested regularly and be honest with your doctors about your sexual activity, says Dr. Ferguson.
 “Moreover, be honest with sexual partners and always use protection,” she says.
-Ladies: having this dangerous vaginal condition (that 30 percent of women have and most don’t realize) can double your risk of becoming infected with HIV.
+Ladies: having this vaginal condition (that 30 percent of women have and most don’t realize) can double your risk of becoming infected with HIV.

 Chlamydia is the most prevalent STD